madhu-1999/Interviews/AWS/Amazon S3.md

 	+ If uploading more than 5 GB, must use **multi-part** upload.
 + Uniquely identified **within a bucket** by a composite key (key + version id).
 + Every object has a public URI through which it can be publicly accessed.
 	+ If object is private (bucket policy, object ACL, block public access setting), then public URI does not work.
-A *presigned URI* is needed to access the object.
+A presigned url is needed to access the object.
++ User defined metadata key names must start with `x-amz-meta-`
++ Object tags are useful for fine-grained permissions (only access specific objects with specific tags)
++ **Cannot search object metadata or tags**
+	+ Must use an external DB like DynamoDB as a search index.
 ## Naming
 + Unicode characters with maximum size 1024 bytes.
 + Case-sensitive